You Need To Keep Your Site Maintained and Secure.

 Spam comments are one of the most forgotten areas of your WordPress website.
-Before those comments have a chance to make it to your site you need to stop them.
-There are several plugins available to combat spam including Akismet, Antispam Bee, Anti-spam, or WP-SpamShield.
+Before those comments have a chance to make it to your site, you need to stop them.
+There are several plugins available to combat spam, including Akismet, Antispam Bee, Anti-spam, or WP-SpamShield.

 Besides being annoying, there is no benefit to keeping spam comments around.
-Unless you're the spammer of course and one may slip through and give a backlink to your site.
+Unless you're the spammer, of course, and one may slip through and give a backlink to your site.

 4. Examine Your Frontend:

 Your site is like your baby.
-You see it every day and are immune to things that aren't working or don't look good.
+You see it every day and are immune to things that aren't working or don't look right.
 It's a good idea to visit your site as a prospect or new visitor.

 Start by opening a private browser.
 How do things look?
 Browse your site as a newbie would.
 Fill out the forms to make sure they are working.
 Click on buttons and links to see that they take you to the correct place.
-Open external links in new tabs or pages, so your user does not completely abandon your site.
+Open external links in new tabs or pages, so your user does not entirely abandon your site.